Next Step Homeless Shelter

 Report to the front desk and sign in.
 The tutoring activities usually take place at the tables at the Diamond Head side of the shelter, near the children’s section.
 This area is next to the administrative offices in the trailer, inside the warehouse.

-Training is required before participation (see below, for sign-up instructions).
+Orientation is required before participation (see below, for sign-up instructions).

 SPECIAL PROJECTS LED BY STUDENTS/FACULTY -- CONSULT WITH THE S-L OFFICE